mariyapeeva/spellchecker/README.md

 # spellchecker
-A JAVA spellchecker with suggestions based on levenshtein distance of 1.
+Spellchecker with suggestions based on the Levenshtein Distance Algorithm!